Frank Launder: Sidney Gilliat

 Launder first collaborated with Gilliat in 1936 on the film Seven Sinners.
 After writing a number of screenplays with Gilliat, including The Lady Vanishes (1938) for Alfred Hitchcock, and Night Train to Munich for Carol Reed; the two men wrote and directed the wartime drama Millions Like Us (1943).
+He and Gilliat were championed by studio head Ted Black who influenced the team's later career.

 After founding their own production company Individual Pictures, they produced a number of memorable dramas and thrillers including I See a Dark Stranger (1945) and Green for Danger (1946), but were best known for their comedies including The Happiest Days of Your Life (1950) and most famously, the St Trinian's series, based on Ronald Searle's cartoons set in an anarchic girls school.

-After The Happiest Years of Our Life Launder focused entirely on comedy.
+After The Happiest Days of Your Life Launder focused entirely on comedy.

-According to the British Film Institute 'over a hundred films feature either or in the credits, nearly forty feature both' but this large number was not 'at the expense of quality'.
+According to the British Film Institute 'over a hundred films feature either Launder or Gilliat in the credits, nearly forty feature both' but this large number was not 'at the expense of quality'.